 - 760 mmHg

 As you go higher in the atmosphere, each of these numbers get smaller.
-So to correct for atmospheric pressure when measuring CO2 levels, you simply divide the atmospheric pressure at sea level by the atmospheric pressure where you take the CO2 measurement.
+So to get the correct pressure temperature compensation when measuring CO2 levels, you simply divide the atmospheric pressure at sea level by the atmospheric pressure where you take the CO2 measurement.
 It doesn’t matter which scale you use; the answer will always be the same ratio.
 Multiply this fraction by the CO2 measurement at sea level, and you have the new CO2 level at any altitude.

 Here’s an example.

 The city of Denver, Colorado is approximately 5,000 feet above sea level.
 At this altitude, the atmospheric pressure is 632 mmHg (barometric pressure table).
-A CO2 sensor calibrated at 400 ppm at sea level would read 400(623/760) or 332 ppm.
+The pressure temperature compensation for a CO2 sensor calibrated at 400 ppm at sea level at normal temperature would read 400(623/760) or 332 ppm.

 A rule of thumb is that the CO2 level at altitude will change about 3% for every 1,000 feet (300 m).
 At 5,000 feet, that would be 400 ppm less 15%, or about 340 ppm.